3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae

 The \Iris and \Porta/\LinforD implementations are shown in Fig.~\ref{fig:monotonic}.
 A concise list of proposed solvers for polarized radiative transfer is found in Table~1 of \cite{Janett2017a}.

-Summary: The needs for a given interpolation scheme --- just as any other ingredient in 3D NLTE RT --- can and shall be judged with respect to a given astrophysical problem.
-Codes that are used for atmospheres of FGKM-type stars, such as \PhoenixD, \OptimD, \Scate, \MultiD, \Balder and \LinforD, are tailored to specific physical conditions and therefore are only used in a very restricted range of \textbf{astrophysical} applications.
-Other codes, such as \Cloudy and \Magritte, deal with a very different temperature-density regime and appear to use much more basic methods.
+Summary: The performance of a given interpolation scheme — just as any other ingredient in 3D NLTE RT — can and shall be evaluated numerically with respect to a given astrophysical problem.
+Codes that are used for atmospheres of FGKM-type stars, such as \PhoenixD, \OptimD, \Scate, \MultiD, \Balder and \LinforD, are tailored to physical conditions of FGKM-type stellar atmospheres and they have been tested for corresponding astrophysical applications.
+Other codes, such as \Cloudy and \Magritte use much more basic methods, but these two codes are used in very diverse temperature-density regimes spanning AGN, exoplanet atmospheres, ISM, etc (Fig. \ref{fig:maindiagram}).

 We trust the authors that their interpolation schemes are sufficient in their particular regimes, even though it would be better to see this proven and published.
 Unfortunately, it seems that the community has a preference to develop a new code every time a new PhD thesis begins, which likely reflects the progress in computer sciences and availability (or progressive phase-out) of different compilers.
 Therefore we cannot recommend an all-purpose interpolation scheme, which is efficient and sufficiently accurate for all applications.
-However, we note that linear interpolation is still widely used as it remains the most efficient and robust method.
-We certainly doubt that the scientific gain from using cubic interpolation over quadratic interpolation in the source function justifies the increased computational cost involved.
+Linear interpolation is still widely used as it remains the most efficient and robust method.
+Overall, it is desirable that multiple interpolation schemes are implemented, so that specific choices can be tested for real astrophysical applications.